helenism/100-days-of-code/log.md

 **Today's Progress**: I made a new repository where I will collect all my little doodle experiments on GitHub.

 **Thoughts**: These are some blocks of code that are too small to have their own repositories, but have very specific purposes which I can refer to in the future when I am coding for bigger projects.
 The first doodle is a button that converts the temperature in fahrenheit to celsius.
+I'm getting more and more used to playing around with GitHub ✨

 **Link to work**
 1. [Helenism Doodles](https://github.com/helenism/helenism-doodles)